 Urine sample: If you are providing a urine sample, please refrain from urinating for at least one hour before providing your sample.
 If you are taking a short term course of antibiotics we advise that you wait two weeks after finishing your course before taking your sample.

 Swab sample: If you are providing a swab sample, please don’t worry if you are on your period – your swab can still be tested.

-Blood sample: For additional advice and guidance on providing your blood sample, please watch our video here:
+Blood sample: For additional advice and guidance on providing your blood sample, please watch our video below.

-If this doesn't answer your questions or you are still having problems, please call us on 0300 300 3030 and select the option for your county to speak to one of our team.
+If this doesn't answer your questions or you are still having problems, please call the Express Test SH.UK support team on 0333 344 4462 or firstname.lastname@example.org.

 Once you've taken your sample(s), please ensure you have completed the included form (but keep the top part - you may need it to collect your results).